anthonyjsaab/UniversityKnowledgeHub/README.md

 ### Security by Design

 * All secrets are fetched from environment variables.
-No secret is hardcoded.
+No secret has been hardcoded.

+* Credentials checked before loading any page of the website

 * The authentication process is outsourced to Microsoft.
 The website is effectively passwordless since users can only sign in using their Microsoft accounts.